 The wild and rugged, unexplored Eastern coastline of Samar is a surfers paradise.
 The shoreline is somewhat developed, but many of the best spots for surfing in the Philippines remain fairly untouched and vacant.
 Hardcore surfers will froth on the crowds, making it a great alternate Philippines surf destination for those wanting to visit Siargao.
 Like many of the surf destinations in the Philippines, prime time kicks off around October and lasts through the new year until about March.

-8. Surf The Philippines – Surfing San Juan, La Union
+Surf Philippines – Surfing San Juan, La Union

 La Union is the surfing capital of Northern Philippines.
 La Union has clean, quality and consistent waves breaking from October through to March.
 Around December and January, La Union is in its absolute prime.
 La Union is definitely one of best spots for surfing in the Philippines and only about 5 hours from Manila by bus.